lily-lee/blog-server/README.md

 blog-server is a simple blog server.
 It provides the following functions：

 * user registration and login
-* create/edit/post/list/get draft
+* create, edit, post, list, get draft
-* list&&search/get/comment/like/dislike posts
+* list&&search, get, like, dislike posts
 * comment posts

 The blog-server uses JWT for login authentication, MySQL for data storage and Redis for caching.